ItsMeriem/DataPortfolio/critique-by-design.md

 # Step 3: Sketch out a Solution

-Pulling from my critique (see respond to google form), I set out to resolve a few issues in the original visualization.
+Pulling from my critique (see response to google form), I set out to resolve a few issues in the original visualization.
 My goal was to:

 - Move away from state-to-state comparisons and focus on the story at a national-level.
 - Focus both on *how many* people make at or below minimum wage but also *who* makes at or below min wage.
 - Visualize percentages in a way that may be easier to understand.
 I find this specifically helpful when talking about percentages of percentages: like 67% of 1% is hard to grasp so I was hoping to find ways to make that easier to work with.

-In order to achieve the gaols above, I had to use datasets beyond what [MakeoverMonday](https://data.world/makeovermonday/2023w18) provided.
+In order to achieve the gaols above, I had to use datasets beyond what [MakeoverMonday](https://data.world/makeovermonday/2023w18) provides.
 I used the original data source - [Bureau of Labor Statistics](https://www.bls.gov/opub/reports/minimum-wage/2022/home.htm) - to complement my visualization.
 In particular, I was interested in knowing:
 - What are the demographics of people making at or below minimum wage?
 What is the distribution of age and gender?
-Popular rhetoric around minimum wage focuses on the idea that most people who make minimum wage are high schoolers or teenagers with low expenses, and therefore, it would not help to increase federal minimum wage.
+Popular rhetoric around minimum wage focuses on the idea that most people who make minimum wage are high schoolers or teenagers with low expenses, and therefore, it would increase federal minimum wage would not have much an impact on society.
 From a policy standpoint, I wanted to know if this had any truth to it.
 - What is the exact number of these populations?

 Using additional data was necessary to answer my questions.